 - Traditionally chicken is never served with pasta as it was considered a peasant meal, and the chicken too refined to be served with it

-For all the pasta recipes, look up the category:
+For more recipes, look up the category:

 The most commonly asked questions

-Considering that for the Italians pasta is a separate course from the main, we would normally cook 3.5 oz - 100 gr per person.
-This amount is enough if pasta is not the only course served.
+Considering that for the Italians it is a separate course from the main, we would normally cook 3.5 oz - 100 gr per person.
+This amount is enough if it is not the only course served.
 If pasta is the main and sole course, you can increase it to 5 to 7 oz - 150 to 200 gr per person.
 If you are feeding teenage boys, increase exponentially to their age.

 Cooked pasta can last for three days, depending on the sauce it is served with.
 For pasta with seafood, I wouldn't keep it for more than the next day.
-However, if you fry your leftover pasta (fried pasta pasta a frittata) it wouldn't last a day as it will get eaten in a flash
+However, if you fry your leftover (fried pasta a frittata) it wouldn't last a day as it will get eaten in a flash

 In Italy, the Marinara sauce is used only on a pizza called “Pizza alla marinara”.
 It is made with tomato sauce flavored with oregano.
 It is not the standard sauce we use in pasta daily.
 When this sauce is used for cooking meat or fish, it is called “alla pizzaiola”.
 The tomato sauce instead is called "Salsa di pomodoro" and we use it daily.
 It is made with garlic (used only to flavor the oil, but it is then removed), tomato sauce, and basil.
 It is very simple to make and is Italy's most common pasta sauce.
 Sometimes instead of garlic, we stir fry a mix of onion, celery, and carrot called soffritto.
 "Sugo di pomodoro" is a more complex tomato sauce made with additional ingredients, while Ragu is a tomato sauce made with meat.
 Bolognese sauce is a specific type of ragu made in Bologna.